latam-tech-office/2016-forum/README.md

 <h1><a href="https://www.gitbook.com/book/latam-tech-office/forumdemo">LATAM Red Hat Forum 2016 Demo</a></h1>
 This is demo shown during LATAM Red Hat Forum 2016 featuring several applications from Red Hat portfolio by delivering an ficticious Travel Agency scenario.
 Every application here runs in a container on top of <a href="https://docs.openshift.com/container-platform/3.4/welcome/index.html">OpenShift Container Platform</a> with minimum of 6 Nodes and some Persistence Storage avaible.

-A detail instructions of how every application works, troubleshooting and more is available here: <a href="https://www.gitbook.com/book/latam-tech-office/forumdemo"/>
+A detail instructions of how every application works, troubleshooting and more is available here: <a href="https://www.gitbook.com/book/latam-tech-office/forumdemo"></a>

 ## Before running the installer, please make sure
 <h4><b>Note:</b> A installer called here it's a Ansible Playbook with a set of instructions based on a inventory file (hosts).</h4>

-1. You need an <a href="https://docs.openshift.com/container-platform/3.4/welcome/index.html">OpenShift Container Platform</a> (latest version possible) available at your disposal with *minimum* of 6 Nodes, with a user created named 'demo'. (if you do want to use a different user, please look at step 9).
+1. You need a <a href="https://docs.openshift.com/container-platform/3.4/welcome/index.html">OpenShift Container Platform</a> (latest version possible) available at your disposal with *minimum* of 6 Nodes, with a user created named <b><i>'demo'</i></b>. (if you do want to use a different user, please look at step 9).

 2. It's important that inside of yours <a href="https://docs.openshift.com/container-platform/3.4/welcome/index.html">OpenShift Container Platform</a> installation be able to resolve "cloudapps" domain.